How Common Are Hat-Tricks In Football?

 How about things in Germany?
 Do they tend to fit in with the pattern that we’ve already established?
 In the case of the German league, they only play 306 matches during a domestic campaign, so you’d expect the number of hat-tricks scored to be slightly lower.

-As you can see, defences a lot more stingy in Germany!
-Across 3,060 games there were just 17 hat-tricks scored.
-That means that there is a 0.55% chance of a hat-trick being scored in a German match, so that’s probably one worth avoiding when it comes to the hat-trick betting market.
+As you can see, things are very much the same in Germany.
+Across 3,672 games there were 123 hat-tricks scored.
+That means that there is a 3.34% chance of a hat-trick being scored in a German match, so pretty much in line with the Premier League and La Liga.

 |Season||Number Of Hat-Tricks|